GNOME/gi-docgen/docs/project-configuration.rst

   ``--content-dir`` command line arguments.
 The files will be copied in the root directory of the namespace.

+``content_base_url`` = ``s``
+  The base URL for accessing a content file in the source code repository.
+  The final URL will use the base name of the content file.
+You can use the ``origin`` field in the content metadata to control the base name of the file when generating the URL.

 ``urlmap_file`` = ``s``
   Path of a JavaScript file that defines the mapping from namespaces to url prefixes for resolving links to external symbols, as a